 One of the things I love about Bristol is that the city is outwardly proud of its heritage.
 Historic ships are docked in the waterfront area, each one with a sign explaining its history.
 For a really immersive experience, I would definitely recommend a day onboard the SS Great Britain.
 Even without this though, it is possible to learn about other fascinating ships.
 Like the John King tug built in 1935 to tow cargo ships from the docks to the mouth of the Avon.
 These days, it takes passengers on harbour trips.
 The Mayflower is also on display, the oldest Bristol-built ship still afloat.
 Visitors can take a trip on the Mayflower during summer months.

 Aside from ships, the history of the waterfront area itself and its small railway track are fascinating.
 Additionally, it is well worth visiting the beautiful Edith Well, one of the oldest sources of drinking water in Bristol.
 Its water supply allowed the development of Saxon Bristol and it was located next to St Peter’s church.
 Just seeing it against the backdrop of the city centre is like stepping back in time.
+For a few more ideas to keep children entertained in Bristol including a special app for Banksy spotting, head over to Kiddy Charts.

 Travelling to Bristol with National Express